 Optimization techniques are the techniques used to discover the best solution out of all the possible solutions available under the constraints present.
 The genetic algorithm is one such optimization algorithm built based on the natural evolutionary process of our nature.
 The idea of Natural Selection and Genetic Inheritance is used here.
-It uses guided random search, unlike other algorithms, i.e., finding the optimal solution by starting with a random initial cost function and then searching only in the space with the least cost (in the guided direction).
+Unlike other algorithms, it uses guided random search, i.e., finding the optimal solution by starting with a random initial cost function and then searching only in the space with the least cost (in the guided direction).
 Suitable when you are working with huge and complex datasets.

 What is a Genetic Algorithm?

 The genetic algorithm is based on the genetic structure and behaviour of the chromosome of the population.
 The following things are the foundation of genetic algorithms.

 - Each chromosome indicates a possible solution.
 Thus the population is a collection of chromosomes.

 - A fitness function characterizes each individual in the population.
 Therefore, greater fitness better is the solution.